EIDA/userfeedback/README.md

 It is highly recommended to use **always** the token with the client.
 Even if you are requesting open data.
 That prevents errors like not providing a token due to a misunderstanding about the data being open/restricted.
 And on the other hand it helps data centres to understand better user needs by means of more detailed statistics.

+`Warning: Some issues have been detected with Obspy version 1.1.0 and previous`

     >>> from obspy.clients.fdsn import RoutingClient
     >>> from obspy import UTCDateTime